lsolbach/overarch-models/docs/software-development/cloud/glossary-view.md

 ## G

 ### [Google](../../software-development/cloud/provider/google.md) (Concept)
-Google Cloud Platform, offered by Google, is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products, such as Google Search, Gmail, file storage, and YouTube.
+Google is a multinational technology company that specializes in Internet-related services and products.
+Google Cloud Platform (GCP) is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products.

 ### [Google Cloud](../../software-development/cloud/platform/google-cloud.md) (Concept)
 A cloud computing platform and service created by Google.
 Google Cloud offers a wide